Dodge County Court Records

 - Documents containing protected personal identifiers

 The WCCA system automatically excludes confidential case information from public search results.
-However, complete case files — including non-confidential portions of restricted cases — may be available for in-person review at the Clerk of Courts office, subject to applicable statutory limitations.
+That said, complete case files — including non-confidential portions of restricted cases — may be available for in-person review at the Clerk of Courts office, subject to applicable statutory limitations.

 Dodge County Criminal Court Records

-Criminal prosecutions in Dodge County are handled by the Circuit Court and initiated by the Dodge County District Attorney’s Office.
-The District Attorney’s Office files between 1,100 and 1,300 criminal cases annually.
+Criminal prosecutions in Dodge County are handled by the Circuit Court and brought by the Dodge County District Attorney's Office, which files between 1,100 and 1,300 criminal cases each year.

 District Attorney's Office